CMSgov/beneficiary-fhir-data/apps/bfd-model/bfd-model-rif/src/main/resources/db/scripts/BFD-1700-remove-synthetic/README.md

 cd sql/<environment>
 ```

-2. Create a record of the number of rows from each table that we will be deleting:
+2. Create a record of the number of rows from each table that we will be deleting (be sure to replace the example with the target database information):

 ```bash
 cat count.sql | psql 'postgres://bfd:InsecureLocalDev@localhost:5432/bfd' | tee deleted_rows_$(date +%Y-%m-%d--%H-%M-%S).log
 ```

-3. Open a terminal for deleting the records:
+3. Open a terminal for deleting the records (be sure to replace the example with the target database information):

 ```sql
 psql 'postgres://bfd:InsecureLocalDev@localhost:5432/bfd'